Boryana Straubel: Early life and education

-Boryana Dineva was born in Mezdra, Bulgaria.
+Boryana Dineva was born in Bulgaria.
 She was raised by a single mother.
 From a very young age, the value of hard work was instilled in her.
 She graduated from high school as class valedictorian in 2000.

 After the fall of the Berlin Wall in 1989, her family migrated to Germany, where they lived in a refugee camp for a few months.
 Afterwards she lived in Austria and Russia.
 Straubel was passionate about math.
 She was shy and preferred surfing the internet than going out with friends.
 She moved to the United States in 2005.

-Straubel studied at the Silicon Valley College of San Mateo and graduated in 2008.
+Straubel studied at the College of San Mateo and graduated in 2008.
 She studied at the University of California, Berkeley where she got a B.S. in Economics.
 In 2019 and 2020, she obtained a Management Science & Engineering Master's degree and an MBA at Stanford University.

 Career

 Straubel worked as account manager for the software company Brocade.
 From 2011 to 2015, she worked in Human Resources, Operations and Data Analysis at Tesla.
-During those four years and a half the employee count went from 600 to 13,000 due to an exponential growth of the company.
+During those four years and a half the employee count went from 600 to 13,000, as TESLA became a mass-production car manufacturer.